 I have made a decision to start focusing on adding more capsule pieces to my wardrobe, staple pieces that can be styled a variety of ways.
 I have made so many print pieces with nothing to pair them with in my closet.
 I want to be more intensional in my sewing journey from now on.
 For Thanksgiving I wanted to wear something simple but cute, and I already had the perfect pattern and fabric in mind.
 Keep reading to find out how I used one pattern to create two new items to add to my self-made wardrobe.

 I was in Walmart minding my business and buying stuff I did not need as usual, and then I found this beautiful creamy knit rolled up in the discount fabric bin.
 I got about 3.25 yards of this fabric of about $6.00.
 Do not sleep on the Walmart fabric section you guys, there are hidden gems in there.
 This fabric has a four way stretch and great snap back.
 It is a little transparent, so you may want to line it with a knit lining or wear something under it to protect your privacy, if you know what I mean.
 Use a stretch needle to sew on your machine, or sew on your serger.
 I sewed this project with my Baby Lock Accord sewing machine and finished it off with my Vibrant serger.
-My favorite part of the serger is the firm told of the presser foot and the built in thread cutter.
+My favorite part of the serger is the firm hold of the presser foot and the built in thread cutter.

 Pattern Used/Size Cut